ansys/pyensight/doc/source/calc_functions.rst

     * - real portion
       - scalar or vector variable
     * - complex portion
-      - scalar or vector variable (but must be same as real portion)
+      - scalar or vector variable (but must be same as the real portion)
     * - [frequency]
       - constant number (optional)